Ease of Use

-DaBox’s Clapton coil is useless to the connoisseur
+DaBox’s clapton coil is useless to the connoisseur

-The Clapton coil is near useless for anyone trying to get a flavorful hit.
+The clapton coil is near useless for anyone trying to get a flavorful hit.
 We always hear people raving on about low temp.
-I like low temp and high temp hits, but the DaBox is scorching on the Clapton coil.
+I like low temp and high temp hits, but the DaBox is scorching on the clapton coil.

 The double coil atomizer was much better, but still coilless is best

-The best type of atomizers out now is all coilless.
+The best type of atomizers out now are all coilless.
 To be specific, the most preferred atomizer for flavor is by far quartz.
 As we saw in our Quartz Quest review, hitting straight off the quartz delivers the best flavor among the options that are available today for wax pens.
 The best we are getting out of DaBox is a double coil in ceramic.
 That’s very 2016 folks.
-W9Tech and Sourcevapes were the first to have wickless versions of these outback in 2015.
+W9Tech and Sourcevapes were the first to have wickless versions of these out back in 2015.
 For a better tasting coiled atomizer, check out our Omicron v5 review.